jmasalma/AdhanAlarm2/_notes.md

 ## ToDo

 ### Fix notifications
+Done - Remove it
-Remove it and then ask AI to add it again
+Ask AI to add it again

 ### Fix widgets
-Remove it and then ask AI to add it again
+Done - Remove it and then ask AI to add it again.
+Adjust size of widgets so the text shrinks and grows based on size of the widget.
+Make widget style/color to match app

 ### Remove localization, english only for now...
-Can add it later...
+Done - Can add it later...
 start with arabic, etc.

 ### Fix automatic calculation method by region